Skip to main content

 woman's hand holding digital pass

-Westchester County is working diligently to get OMNY on the Bee-Line system and thanks passengers for their patience.
 Until Bee-Line accepts payments via the new system, OMNY fares cannot be recognized as valid transfers on Bee-Line.
 All Bee-Line passengers who regularly transfer to/from New York City Transit buses and subways should continue to use MetroCard until OMNY is officially introduced on the Bee-Line Bus System.
-Find out where to buy a MetroCard in Westchester here.

-During this transition period, some MetroCard products like EasyPay Pay Per-Ride cards will be discontinued.
-If you have received a letter from MTA indicating that your MetroCard will no longer be accepted and have questions, call (914) 813-7777 or e-mail
+During this transition period, some MetroCard products like EasyPay Pay Per-Ride cards have been discontinued.
+If you have received a letter from MTA indicating that your MetroCard will no longer be accepted and have questions, call (914) 813-7777 or e-mail This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Learn more about OMNY.